wp-plugins/supportstation-toolbar/readme.txt

 Tested up to: 4.3
 Stable tag: 1.1.1

-WordPress Toolbar addition for all you lucky customers working with us.

 == Description ==

-This plugin adds a link to your Toolbar for Supportstation.org
+This plugin adds a link to your Toolbar for the Forsite Media project management tool.
+For all you lucky customers working with us.

 == Installation ==